vidarandrebo/sysutils/README.md

 # sysutils
-System utilities in C, rust and go.
+System utilities in C, Rust and Go.